 To gain entry on to the IFP, you need the following:

 The University welcomes applications from international students.
 To gain entry on to the IFP, you need the following:

 For details of entry requirements per country please visit the International Programmes site.

 For more advice about applying to Kent, you can meet our staff at a range of international events.

 All students requiring a student visa to study in the UK who are not from a majority English speaking country will need a IELTS for UKVI with a minimum of 5.0 in all skills or a Pearson PTE Academic UKVI with a minimum of 36 in all skills.
 A list of majority English speaking countries is available on the English Language Requirements website.
 If you will be applying for a student visa, you need to take the IELTS or PTE at a UKVI accredited centre; the correct tests are called IELTS for UKVI and Pearson PTE Academic UKVI.

-Students who do not require a visa or are applying to study online in 2020-2021 can join on their high school grades where suitable or other English language qualifications such as:
+Students who do not require a visa in 2022 can join on their high school grades where suitable or other English language qualifications such as: